-Handler Description NumericKeyReleased Runs when any key on the numeric keypad (including CLR or decimal point) is released.
+Handler Description NavKeyReleased Runs when any of the navigation cluster keys (including ENTER) is released.
 Use the EventKey function within this handler to determine which key caused the event.
+NavLeftKeyPressed Runs when the LEFT navigation key is pressed NavLeftKeyReleased Runs when the LEFT navigation key is released NavRightKeyPressed Runs when the RIGHT navigation key is pressed NavRightKeyReleased Runs when the RIGHT navigation key is released NavUpKeyPressed Runs when the UP navigation key is pressed NavUpKeyReleased Runs when the UP navigation key is released NumericKeyPressed Runs when any key on the numeric keypad (including CLR or decimal point) is pressed.
+Use the EventKey function within this handler to determine which key caused the event.
+NumericKeyReleased Runs when any key on the numeric keypad (including CLR or decimal point) is released.
+Use the EventKey function within this handler to determine which key caused the event.
 Not supported in the 880 or 920i.
-NxKeyPressed Runs when a numeric key is pressed, where $x=$ the key number 0-9 NxKeyReleased Runs when a numeric key is released, where $x$ =the key number 0-9 PortxCharRecieved Runs when a character is received on port x , where x is the port number, 1-32.
+NxKeyPressed Runs when a numeric key is pressed, where $x=$ the key number 0-9 NxKeyReleased Runs when a numeric key is released, where $x$ =the key number 0-9 PortxCharRecieved Runs when a character is received on port $x$ , where $x$ is the port number, 1-32.
 Use the EventChar function within these handlers to return a one-character string representing the character that caused the event.
 PrintFmtx Runs when a print format $x$ (1-10) that includes the event raised ( <ev>) token is printed.</ev> PrintKeyPressed Runs when the PRINT key is pressed PrintKeyReleased Runs when the PRINT key is released ProgramStartup Runs when the indicator is powered-up or when exiting setup mode SoftKeyPressed Runs when any softkey is pressed.
 Use the EventKey function within this handler to determine which key caused the event.
 SoftKeyReleased Runs when any softkey is released.
 Use the EventKey function within this handler to determine which key caused the event.
-SoftxKeyPressed Runs when softkey $x$ is pressed, where x=the softkey number, 1-5, left to right SoftxKeyReleased Runs when softkey x is released, where x=the softkey number, $1-5$ , left to right SPxTrip Runs when setpoint x is tripped, where x is the setpoint number, 1-maximum number of supported setpoints.
-TareKeyPressed Runs when the TARE key is pressed TareKeyReleased Runs when the TARE key is released TimerxTrip Runs when timer x is tripped, where x is the timer number, $1-32$ UnitsKeyPressed Runs when the UNITS key is pressed UnitsKeyReleased Runs when the UNITS key is released UserxKeyPressed Runs when a user-defined softkey is pressed, where $x$ is the user-defined key number, 1-10 UserxKeyReleased Runs when a user-defined softkey is released, where $x$ is the user-defined key number, 1-10 UserEntry Runs when the ENTER key or Cancel softkey is pressed in response to a user prompt ZeroKeyPressed Runs when the ZERO key is pressed ZeroKeyReleased Runs when the ZERO key is released MenuKeyPressed Runs when the MENU key is pressed MenuKeyReleased Runs when the MENU key is released
+SoftxKeyPressed Runs when softkey x is pressed, where x=the softkey number, $1-5$ , left to right SoftxKeyReleased Runs when softkey x is released, where x=the softkey number, $1-5$ , left to right SPxTrip Runs when setpoint x is tripped, where x is the setpoint number, 1-maximum number of supported setpoints.
+TareKeyPressed Runs when the TARE key is pressed TareKeyReleased Runs when the TARE key is released TimerxTrip Runs when timer x is tripped, where x is the timer number, $1-32$ UnitsKeyPressed Runs when the UNITS key is pressed UnitsKeyReleased Runs when the UNITS key is released UserxKeyPressed Runs when a user-defined softkey is pressed, where $x$ is the user-defined key number, 1-10 UserxKeyReleased Runs when a user-defined softkey is released, where $x$ is the user-defined key number, 1-10 UserEntry Runs when the ENTER key or Cancel softkey is pressed in response to a user prompt WidgetClicked Handler activated when any of the widgets are touched.
+Works with EventWidget API which returns the number of the widget that was clicked. xKeyReleased This class of event handlers is activated when a key is released.
+The x is replaced with the name of the key.
+Key names are the same as for the xKeyPressed handlers.
+The xKeyReleased handlers are subject to the same timing considerations as all other user handlers.
+The events are queued in the order they are detected.
+Any handler that involves lengthy operations may delay the start of other handlers.
+ZeroKeyPressed Runs when the ZERO key is pressed ZeroKeyReleased Runs when the ZERO key is released